 The vast majority of sea fishing rigs will contain a number of different links, clips and other items of terminal tackle.
 Indeed, links are essential for safe sea angling.
 There is a huge range of links, clips and other items available to sea anglers, and this page looks through the uses of some of the most popular.

 Links: Links are simple items of terminal tackle which are primarily used to attach weights to rigs.
-Most sea fishing rigs end in some kind of link which allows anglers to attach the weight of their choice to the rig.
+Most sea fishing rigs end in some kind of link which allows anglers to attach the weight of their choice to the rig, and also easily change weight if needed.
 Links also play a very important role in safety.
 If the weight was tied directly to the rig it would become damaged by being dragged over sand and rocks as it was reeled in.
 The link provides a strong buffer between the weight and the knot and prevents the knot from becoming damaged which would have obvious safety implications.
 There are a wide range of links on the market including Cronus Teardrop Links and Breakaway’s Fastlinks, both of which are available from Sea Angling Shop.co.uk.
 While all of these products look somewhat different they all carry out the same role.

 Clips: Clips are similar to links but are somewhat lighter and less robust than links.
 They are simpler to use as they have a simple open/close design.
 They can be very useful for anglers taking part in spinning or other forms of light fishing, as many anglers like to use them to quickly change between spinners, plugs or other lures when lure fishing.
 However, anglers should be aware that the less robust design means that they should not be used to attach weights to rigs that will be used for beachcasting as they may not be strong enough to stay clipped during a powerful cast, although they can be used with lighter rods for gentle casting.
 Cronus Snap Clips are a popular type of link which is available in three different sizes from Sea Angling Shop.co.uk, from only 49p for a pack of ten – click here to view and purchase.